ZahinAwosaf/telco-churn-classification/README.md

 Create a PostgreSQL database named:

 ```
-churn_db
+telco-customer
 ```

-Import the Telco Customer Churn dataset into the `customers` table.
+Import the Telco Customer Churn dataset into the `customer_churn` table.

 ---